silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 You will need to install sphinx 0.99 or higher on your environment.
 Sphinx is not distributed with the SilverStripe sphinx module.

+The sphinx binaries should be compiled with 64-bit IDs enabled.
+If the xmlpipes mode is going to be used, the requisite xml libraries are also required.

 Ensure the sphinxd search daemon process is set up to start when the computer reboots, running as the same user as apache (e.g. www-data)